kevin137/kisa/SLTA_notes_Class03.md

     \end{multline}
   ```
 Observations:
+1. If you have a rectangular matrix, computationally what you
+   do for the pseudoinverse, is check which (^Xᵀ·^X) is the
+   smallest of the two, invert that matrix and solve the problem
-1. The computational cost of inverting the matrix to calculated
+2. The computational cost of inverting the matrix to calculated
    the n > d case, is the size of the matrix cubed, plus some
-   other stuff, so a total cost of d³ + nd²
+   other stuff, so a total cost of d³ + nd² ,
-2. For the n > d case, it is n³ + d²n
+   for the n > d case, it is n³ + d²n
 3. Starting with ^w = ^Xᵀ(^X·^Xᵀ)⁻¹·^Y, what is the
    size/dimension of the "(^X·^Xᵀ)⁻¹·^Y" part?
 It is an
    n-dimenstional vector, so we will give it a name: C